KatelynGreene/KatelynGreeneWebsite_Archived/content/authors/admin/_index.md

 superuser = true

 # Role/position
-role = "PhD Student in Biomedical Engineering"
+role = "PhD Student"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ {name = "Center for Injury Biomechanics"}, { name = "Virginia Tech - Wake Forest University School for Biomedical Engineering and Sciences", url = "https://sbes.vt.edu" }  ]

 # Short bio (displayed in user profile at end of posts)
 bio = "I'm a biomedical engineering graduate student using biomechanics, image analysis, and computational modeling to study bone and muscle changes in astronauts and aging populations.
-On the side, I'm passionate about helping others understand research and inspiring the next generation of young scientists."
+I'm passionate about helping others understand research and inspiring the next generation of young scientists."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""